RijadAlisic/F1-10-Test-Bed/README.md

 This should connect the SLAM nodes correctly.

-Installation of the F110 on the Gazebo simulator
+Installation of the F110 on the Gazebo simulator:

 NECESSARY ROS PACKAGES (That are not included in ros-indigo-desktop-full)
 * ros-indigo-joint-state-controller